microsoft/genaiscript/THIRD_PARTY_LICENSES.md

 The following npm package may be included in this product:

- - genaiscript-vscode@1.70.1
+ - genaiscript-vscode@1.71.3

-This package contains the following license and notice below:
+This package contains the following license:

 MIT License